 The 3-step zig-zag disc was a little tight.
 I had to file one of the holes a little larger to get it to go on my machine.

 Here’s my 3-step zig-zag disc next to an original Singer special disc.
-These are for the Singer slant needle machines with model numbers in the 400’s, 500’s and 600’s that take the top-hat stitch pattern discs.
-(I’m not sure about model 690, which I think might take a later style of discs.)
+These are for the Singer slant needle machines with model numbers in the 400’s, 500’s and 600’s that take the original style black “top-hat” stitch pattern discs.

 The stitch quality is not perfect, but the disc works!
 I’m pretty sure the crooked stitches are due to minor math and drafting errors on my part, not a printing problem, since it looks like the stitches are shifted the same amount on each set of stitches.
 I showed the stitches to my husband, and he thought they looked straight, so maybe it’s not that noticeable.
 I think I’ll use this disc for a while, and if it doesn’t wear out too fast, I’ll correct the design and make it available for others to purchase.
-If it does wear out, I can try having it printed locally in ABS plastic for myself, at least.
+(A 3-step zig-zag disc and 2-step zig-zag disc are now available for purchase in my Shapeways shop.)